jleffler/soq/Primes/README.md

   Compile with `-DDEBUG` to get some (not readily intelligible) information about the segmentation process.

-* C++ variants

-  The files `eratosthenes-1-cxx.cpp`, `eratosthenes-2-cxx.cpp`,
-  `eratosthenes-3-cxx.cpp`, `eratosthenes-4-cxx.cpp`,
-  `eratosthenes-5-cxx.cpp`, `eratosthenes-6-cxx.cpp` are links to the
-  equivalent name minus the `-cxx`, and are used to demonstrate that the code can be compiled as a C++ program as well as a C program.
-  No claims are made that the C++ code is idiomatic modern C++ &mdash;
-  it is not!
-  But it does compile and run and produce the same answers.

 * `isprime.c`

   Test harness for various 'is prime' functions.